phkam/bat-status/README.md

 # bat-status
-Check battery capacity and send desktop notification via `notify-send` if it gets low.
+Check battery capacity and send desktop notification via `notify-send` if it reaches certain charge levels.

-The battery capacity is read from `/sys/class/ppower_supply/BAT*/capacity`.
+The battery charge percentage is read from `/sys/class/power_supply/BAT*/capacity`.
-For every battery the current capacity is taken and a warning notification is displayed if the average capacity sinks below the $WARN or $CRIT treshold.
+For every battery the current charge is taken and a warning notification is displayed if the average battery level sinks below the $WARN or $CRIT threshold.

 ## Install and run